-This course emphasizes strategies that promote students' comprehension of nonfiction.
-The course promotes the development of writing skills and vocabulary; students will address points of grammar and usage in the context of their written work.
-Reading and Writing supports the curriculum of its companion course, Foundations English, by reinforcing similar concepts and skills.
+This course emphasizes strategies that promote students' comprehension and fluency with nonfiction text.
+In addition, the course promotes the development of writing skills and vocabulary; students will address points of grammar and usage in the context of their written work.